Welcome, we're here to help.

 |Year||Taxable Wage Base||Minimum Tax Rate||Maximum Tax Rate||Average Tax Rate||Average Experience Tax Rate|

 The annual contribution rate is expressed as a percentage.
 The numerator is the amount of all benefits paid, less benefits paid and reimbursed from other sources.
-If the amount of benefits paid is greater than the contributions paid, the excess benefits paid shall be added.
-If the amount of benefits paid is less than the contributions paid, the excess contributions shall be deducted.
+If the amount of benefits paid is greater than the contributions paid, the excess benefits paid are added.
+If the amount of benefits paid is less than the contributions paid, the excess contributions are deducted.
 The denominator is the amount of the total wages paid by employers in the group.

 |Rate Year||Effective Tax Rate|

-If you have a question about an individual chargeback claim, include your account number, the claimant's Social Security Number and the initial claim date, and send the request to:
+If you have a question about an individual chargeback claim, include your account number, the unemployment benefit claimant's Social Security number and the initial claim date, and send the request to:

 Auxiliary aids and services are available upon request to individuals with disabilities.

-Deaf, hard-of-hearing or speech-impaired customers may contact Relay Texas: 800-735-2989 (TDD) and 711 (Voice).
+Deaf, hard-of-hearing or speech-impaired customers may contact Relay Texas: 800-735-2989 (TTY) and 711 (Voice).
 Equal opportunity is the law.